Speijker/Arch54/03-Lutris&StarCitizen.md

 sudo pacman -U lug-helper-1:2-7-1-any.pkg.tar.zst    #the name of your build package might differ sudo pacman -S zenity    #required for the GUI
 ```
 Launch LUG-Helper from your applications, and run through it.
+Additional notes below!

 Their amazing github (with great instructions) resides here: https://github.com/starcitizen-lug/lug-helper

 Also visit the org's discord: their #tech-desk has amazing people to help

+### notes:
+- the install link in their LUG-helper script was broken: the button on Lutris.net works though!
+-